owenshi2/patient-system/README.md

 link an ACID SQL backend to a GUI provider menu set up a separate login system

+Where to start:
+SQL?
+UI Stuff?
+to be updated.

 Some ideas later on:
 Make it look nice
 Use voice recognition to take notes from the doctor or care provider